AranBeitia/react-Shopping-cart/README.md

 ### Running the Tests

-The tests that validate your solution can be executed by runing the following
+The tests that validate your solution can be executed by running the following
 command:

 ```